-Nearly every industry needs redaction in some form to protect their important information, however some like legal and government deal with more sensitive info than others.
+Nearly every industry needs redaction in some form to protect important information.
+However, some, like the legal industry and the government, deal with more sensitive information than others.

-Another example is healthcare, which is mandated by HIPAA to protect PHI, and is also required to notify affected individuals if their information is exposed—potentially crippling PR.
+Another example is healthcare, which is mandated by HIPAA to protect PHI (Protected Health Information) and is also required to notify affected individuals if their information is exposed—potentially crippling public relations.

 How Redaction Works

 The document redaction process only requires 3 simple steps.

 1. Document is scanned and converted to digital format with OCR

 2. PII in searchable digital files is identified for redaction

 3. Sensitive information is removed and the redacted file is stored